How to Make Detox Easier on Yourself

 - Minimize stress levels

-Stop using substances
+1) Stop using substances

-This may seem like a statement of the obvious, but detox won’t begin until you discontinue the use of the substance in question.
-On one hand, the quicker you stop using alcohol or drugs, the quicker you can start shedding toxins.
-On the other hand, if you are using opioids, opiates, benzodiazepines, or alcohol, it can be dangerous and possibly fatal to abruptly quit “cold turkey.”
+On one hand, the quicker you stop using drink or drugs, the quicker you can start shedding toxins.
+On the other hand, if you are using opioids, opiates, benzodiazepines, or alcohol, it can be dangerous and possibly fatal to abruptly quit cold.

 Formulate the most effective strategy to stop using substances promptly but safely.

-Eat healthily and stay hydrated
+2) Eat healthily and stay hydrated

-Anyone undergoing medical detox can expect nutritious foods to be provided as standard.
 If you’re detoxing at home, minimize your intake of processed foods, sugars, and bad fats.
 Instead, eat plenty of whole foods, fruits, and veggies.
-If substance use has affected your appetite, juicing is a great way to get more nutrients onboard.

 Alongside a healthy diet, drink 2 liters of water each day to keep yourself hydrated.
 Alcohol dehydrates the body, so undo the damage inflicted during your drinking days.